jnhuynh/exercises/README.md

 ### Considerations/Assumptions

 - Any invalid operation will fail the entire operation, the assumption here is that operations are serial and may depend on previous operations.
+- Assumes that IDs are strings, using UUID for IDs to reduce chances of ID collision

 ### Logic & Test Cases that need to be automated